 18. Graph Complicated Equations Quickly

-Besides a basic calculator, Google search box also has tools that can graph complicated equations for you.
-Just enter your maths problem or functions into the search box to get quick answers.
+Besides a basic calculator, Google search box also has tools to graph complicated equations.
 The tool supports problems related to Trigonometric, Exponential, Logarithmic, and 3D graphs.
 For example, enter ‘(sin x + sin 5x)/(cos x + cos 5x)‘ in the search box to get a step-by-step solution.

 19. Geometry Calculator

-The Google Geometry calculator is a free online tool that can be used to calculate various properties of geometric shapes.
-It can be used to calculate the area, perimeter, circumference, law of sines and cosines, hypotenuse, perimeter, Pythagorean theorem, and volume of shapes such as circles, rectangles, 2 and 3-dimensional curved shapes, platonic solids, polygons, prisms, pyramids, quadrilaterals, and triangles, cubes.
-The calculator can also be used to calculate the surface area and volume of more complex shapes such as spheres and cylinders.
+The Google Geometry calculator can be used to calculate various properties of geometric shapes.
+You can use it to calculate the area, perimeter, circumference, law of sines and cosines, hypotenuse, perimeter, Pythagorean theorem, and volume of shapes such as circles, rectangles, 2 and 3-dimensional curved shapes, platonic solids, polygons, prisms, pyramids, quadrilaterals, and triangles, cubes.
+You can also use this tool to calculate the surface area and volume of more complex shapes such as spheres and cylinders.

 You can either search for a formula like ‘area of a circle with diameter‘ or type your problem as follows: